introcompsys/spring2022/_sources/resources/glossary.md

 repository
   a project folder with tracking information in it in the form of a .git file

 shell
   a command line interface; allows for access to an operating system

 terminal
   a program that makes shell visible for us and allows for interactions with it

+ROM (Read-Only Memory)
+  Memory that only gets read by the CPU

 directory
   a collection of files typically created for organizational purposes